jbossios/multiclass-classification-keras-example/README.md

 ## Introduction

-In ```multiclass_classifier_keras.py```, you can find an example on how to implement and train a multiclass classifier based on deep neural networks with Keras.
+In ```multiclass_classifier_keras.py```, you can find an example on how to implement and train a multiclass classifier based on deep neural networks with Keras, and how to evaluate its performance.

 This example uses fake data, generated randomly.
 This data is characterized by two features and is classified into ```k``` labels.
 In this example, we will learn those labels.